VidPrevtyn® Beta COVID-19 Vaccine

 The Sanofi and GSK adjuvanted recombinant COVID-19 vaccine candidate Vidprevtyn achieved strong rates of neutralizing antibody responses, in line with those measured in people who have recovered from COVID-19 in all adult age groups in a Phase 2 study with 722 volunteers.
 A global pivotal Phase 3 study is expected to start in the coming weeks.

-The companies plan to initiate a global Phase 3, randomized, double-blind study with the 10µg dose, combined with GSK's pandemic adjuvant, in the coming weeks.
-This Phase 3 trial is expected to enroll more than 35,000 adult participants from a broad range of countries.
+The companies plan to initiate a global Phase 3, randomized, double-blind study with the ten µg dose, combined with GSK's pandemic adjuvant, in the coming weeks.
+This Phase 3 trial will enroll more than 35,000 adult participants from various countries.
 It will assess the efficacy of two vaccine formulations, including the D614 (Wuhan) and B.1.351 (South African) variants.